Visa Information

 Please see the checklist for a seafarer visa with the complete list of requirements.

-- Complete the online Schengen visa application form, print it out and take it to your appointment.
+- Complete the online Schengen visa application form which will contribute to the fastest possible processing of your application file, print it out and take it

 -